-Will Messenger: Confessions of Fall & Redemption in Work (Video)Video / Produced by TOW Project
+Will Messenger: Confessions of Fall and Redemption in Work (Video)Video / Produced by TOW Project

 Sermon given at Wheaton College (IL) on Nov.
 7, 2018 about the call to bring God's redemptive power into all the places you work over the course of a lifetime.
 The reading for the day was Zephaniah 3:14-20.
 Used by permission of Wheaton College and the speaker.